 The core of the noise reduction curtain is fiberglass batting insulation.
 Typically 2″ thick worth of this sound absorbing material.
 As the sound wave enters the curtain, the fiberglass batting will absorb up to 75% of the echoes that will want to bounce back off the curtain.
 In addition, the noise “deadening” impact of blocking the sound wave from penetrating through the blanket is derived from the thin dense membrane lined in the blanket called mass loaded vinyl This membrane is also known as dB-Bloc.
-This membrane weighs 1# per square foot, and is the primary reason the sound control blanket is able to isolate the noise.
+The membrane comes in two densities, 1# & 2# per square foot, and is the primary reason the sound control blanket is able to isolate the noise.

 What to look for when selecting a Noise Control Blanket?

 Moisture.
-If your machine produces moisture, or is in a wet room environment, or is outdoors, the sound reduction blankets should upgrade to a silicone based skin that can repel water.
-See the QBO Blankets.
+If your machine produces moisture, or is in a wet room environment, or is outdoors, the sound reduction blankets should upgrade to a silicone-based skin that can repel water – our QBS-HT Blanket.

 How are Noise Control Blankets installed?

 The noise reduction curtains are constructed in sections.
 Each piece carries a maximum width of up to 54″ with a maximum length of up to 25′.
 The blankets will have grommets across the top of each section and hook & pile velcro is placed along the vertical edges, allowing the blankets to seal together for continuous coverage.
 The velcro strips are 2″ wide, so overlap needs to be taken into account.
 For example, a barrier that is 17.5 ft wide would be composed of (4) blankets, where the first panel is 54″ wide and the remaining 3 panels are 52″ wide (subtract 2″ for the velcro overlap).